Distant Echoes of the Milky Way's Last Major Merger: Introduction

 \citet[][hereafter \citetalias{Naidu2021}]{Naidu2021} ran a comprehensive suite of N-body simulations of the GSE merger, tailor-made to reproduce the kinematics of GSE and Arjuna stars from the H3 Survey \citep{Conroy2019b}.
 Their fiducial model consists of a $M_\ast = 5 \times 10^8~M_\odot$ merger beginning at $z \approx 2$, which started out with a tilted and retrograde orientation before rapidly radializing.
 No spatial constraints were used to orient their simulations --- the initially retrograde orientation is required to reproduce Arjuna's kinematics in the H3 Survey \citep{Naidu2020}.
-Nonetheless, their model reproduces the spatial orientation of the observed stellar halo out to $\approx 40$~kpc \citep{Juric2008,Xue2015,Das2016,Iorio2018,Iorio2019}, including a primary axis tilted off the plane of the Galactic disk \citep{Han2022b} and aligned with the so-called Hercules-Aquila Cloud (HAC; \citealt{Belokurov2007c,Simion2018,Simion2019}) and inner Virgo Overdensity (VOD; \citealt{Juric2008,Bonaca2012,Donlon2019}).
+Nonetheless, their model reproduces the spatial orientation of the observed stellar halo out to $\approx 40$~kpc \citep{Juric2008,Xue2015,Das2016,Iorio2018,Iorio2019}, including a primary axis tilted off the plane of the Galactic disk \citep{Han2022b} and aligned with the so-called Hercules-Aquila Cloud (HAC; \citealt{Belokurov2007c,Simion2018,Simion2019}) and inner Virgo Overdensity (VOD; \citealt{Juric2008,Bonaca2012,Donlon2019}). {\cite{Li2016b} previously linked the orbit of the so-called Eridanus-Phoenix overdensity to the HAC and VOD as well, suggesting a common origin for all three structures.}

 The HAC and VOD define a preferred spatial axis for GSE debris between $\approx 10-20$~kpc.
 One of the key predictions from \citetalias{Naidu2021} is a stellar stream of retrograde GSE stars beyond these distances, possessing a similar on-sky track to the Sagittarius stream, albeit moving in the opposite direction.
 This debris should also contain observable apocentric overdensities, with stars `echoing' back and forth between regions of pile-up on the sky.
 The prediction of debris beyond $\approx 50$~kpc is generic to simulations of this merger, with more radially anisotropic configurations producing larger fractions of distant debris \citep[e.g.,][]{Bignone2019,Elias2020}.